neueda/neueda.github.io/content/careers/senior-software-engineer.md

 Neueda is a trusted partner to international market leaders in government, utilities and financial markets where it provides digital transformation solutions to elevate their business operations, customer experience, and bottom line.

-Neueda has a team of software engineers working in R&D capacity in Riga, Latvia.
+Neueda Labs is a team of software engineers working in R&D capacity in Riga, Latvia.
 The team is working on mission-critical software projects for some of the world’s largest technology companies.
 These projects are being rolled out globally.

-Due to the increasing amount of work Neueda is continuously recruiting new team members in Riga.
+We are always looking for talented people to join our team.

-## Responsibilities
+## Your Responsibilities

 - Be a part of a self-organizing team
 - Design and implement solutions based on customer requirements
 - Develop web applications, APIs, and proofs of concepts
-- Constantly improve usability
+- Think about and improve usability
 - Implement continuous automated testing and deployment

 ## Requirements

 - Ability to communicate ideas in English is a must
+- Eagerness to learn and adopt
 - Strong knowledge of at least one of: Java, JavaScript, Go
 - Experience in web application development
 - Good command of Linux tools